 Lupins can be enjoyed inside the house by cutting fresh flower stalks and placing in a vase indoors.
 Keep the cut flowers out of reach of children and pets.

 Common pests and diseases with lupins

-Lupin anthracnose.
 A fungal disease which can cause brown patches on any part of the plant.
 Particularly bad in wet weather, this disease will weaken the plant and can cause flower stalks to completely die off.
-Try to improve air flow around the plant, and use FungusClear® Ultra Gun!
-If necessary.
+Try to improve air flow around the plant, and use FungusClear® Ultra 2 If necessary.

-Powdery mildew.
 Encourage air flow around plants to reduce humidity, and remove affected growth from the plant.
-Apply a fungicide such as FungusClear® Ultra.
+Try not to wet the leaves when watering, direct the water at the base.
+Apply a fungicide such as FungusClear® Ultra 2.